bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-api-overview.md

 You can run this query against an example storefront using the [GraphQL Playground](/graphql-playground?tabs=firstThreeProducts).

-The results will look something like the following:
+The results look something like the following:

 ```json title="Example response: first three products" lineNumbers
 {